python-namibia/python-namibia.github.io-2016/pages/get-involved.md

       <p>Have a great way of introducing version control?
 Want to help others
       learn how to build a Django application?
-We would be delighted to have your workshop at pycon namibia.
+We would be delighted to have your workshop at PyCon Namibia.
 As for the talks, a call for proposals will be circulated soon.</p>
     </ul>
   </div>